saifulislam88/aws/vpc/Q.vpc-questions/Describe this architecture. What AWS services are involved.md

-### 🔹 1.
-Describe this architecture.
+### 🔹Describe this architecture.
 What AWS services are involved?

           Internet